mt-ag/apex-simple-form-builder/README.md

-<h1>Oracle APEX Application for XML Form Creation</h1>
+<h1>Oracle APEX Application for JSON Form Creation</h1>

 <h2>Introduction</h2>

 <p>Here, I present to you an Oracle Apex application.
-With this application, you can easily generate XML-based forms.
-You don't need any knowledge of Oracle Apex, XML, or any programming skills.
+With this application, you can easily generate JSON-based forms.
+You don't need any knowledge of Oracle Apex, JSON, or any programming skills.
 You can simply create a form through a few clicks in the menu, define the columns, and optionally add properties to the columns.
-In the end, you have your XML generated.
+In the end, you have your JSON generated.
 It is very easy to use and user-friendly.</p>

 <h2>Download Options</h2>